Special Olympics New York “Going Virtual” with Launch of New Health & Fitness Program for Athletes Monday, March 23

 Daily Video Content Aims To Keep Athletes Healthy, Fit & Engaged While Training Is Suspended

-Albany, NY – Special Olympics New York today announced the launch of a six-week virtual program to keep its 67,000 athletes healthy, fit and engaged while formal sports training and competition is suspended.
+Albany, NY – Special Olympics New York today announced the launch of an eight-week virtual program to keep its 67,000 athletes healthy, fit and engaged while formal sports training and competition is suspended.

 Live webinars will be held every Friday at 11 a.m., with an introductory livestream Friday, March 20.